pbutenee/ml-tutorial/README.md

 * pandas
 * jupyter notebook

-For convenience we advice to uses the [Anaconda Package](https://www.continuum.io/downloads)
+For convenience we advice to use the [Anaconda Python Package](https://www.continuum.io/downloads)